-LO1: Identify current employability skills and plan for an industry relevant work placement.
+LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.

-- Identify current employability skills, their strengths and areas for improvement. - Identify three employment options that are suitable for the student via Kudos AD and provide evidence to show this. - Complete preparation for an appropriate work placement including an upto-date basic CV and covering letter/email showing adequate spelling, grammar and punctuation skills. - Completion of adequate skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+- Identify current employability skills, their strengths and areas for improvement. - Identify three employment options that are suitable for the student via Kudos or class-based activities and provide evidence to show this. - Complete preparation for an appropriate work placement or activity including an up-to-date basic CV and covering letter/email showing adequate spelling, grammar and punctuation skills. - Completion of adequate skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).
+LO2: Carry out an industry-relevant work placement or other structured professional development activity for the equivalent of one working week.

-- Complete an appropriate work placement evidenced by a daily timesheet. - Complete a daily work placement journal on Navigate using comments from daily timesheet. - Satisfactory feedback from employer evidenced through Navigate or manual documentation.
+- Complete an appropriate activity evidenced by a daily timesheet signed by supervisor or tutor statement. - Complete a daily work placement or activity journal on Navigate. - Satisfactory feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.

-LO3: Review the progress made in developing employability skills during their course and their placement period and how this has influenced their plans for the future evidenced through observed interview.
+LO3: Review the progress made in developing employability skills during their course and their placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.

-- Take part in an observed interview showing basic interview skills and preparation. - Identify their 'end of course' employability skills and identify a range of strengths and areas for development in these areas providing evidence to support this. - Outline basic ways to improve their employability skills. - Outline how their placement has influenced their plans for the future. - At least 80% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+- Take part in an observed interview showing basic interview skills and preparation. - Identify their 'end of course' employability skills and identify a range of strengths and areas for development in these areas providing evidence to support this. - Outline basic ways to improve their employability skills. - Outline how their placement/activity has influenced their plans for the future.